raspberrypi/documentation/usage/python/README.md

 sudo apt install python-picamera
 ```

-This is a preferable method of installing things as it means that the modules you install can be kept up to date easily with the usual `sudo apt update` and `sudo apt upgrade` commands.
+This is a preferable method of installing, as it means that the modules you install can be kept up to date easily with the usual `sudo apt update` and `sudo apt upgrade` commands.

 ### pip

 Not all Python packages are available in the Raspbian archives, and those that are can sometimes be out of date.
-If you can't find a suitable version in the Raspbian archives you can install packages from the [Python Package Index](http://pypi.python.org/) (known as PyPI).
+If you can't find a suitable version in the Raspbian archives, you can install packages from the [Python Package Index](http://pypi.python.org/) (known as PyPI).

 To do so, install pip: